MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

     - To manually create the budget, select **Manual**.
 A **Budget** tab is added to the page and includes a blank grid for budget lines.
     - To create budget lines, select **New Project Budget Line**.

+After importing the estimates, you can make any necessary edits in the grid and add new budget lines, just as you would when creating a budget manually.

-For information about how to create cost budget lines, see [Project budget lines – Time, Material, Expense](project-budget-line.md).
+For information about how to create cost budget lines, see [Project budget lines – Time](project-cost-time-budget-line.md), [Material](project-cost-material-budget-line.md), [Expense](project-cost-expense-budget-line.md)

 > [!NOTE]
 > Only one cost budget can be created for each project.